HaiyanKong/hugo-sewing-demo/content/blog/20240529hugo-sewing-introduction.md

 ## Features

-- Includes various shortcodes to meet diverse needs, more detais can see the [demo site](https://haiyankong.github.io/hugo-sewing-demo/).
+- Includes various shortcodes to meet diverse needs, more detais can see this [Blog](https://haiyankong.github.io/hugo-sewing-demo/blog/2024/05/hugo-sewing-shortcodes/).
 - Mobile-friendly and widescreen-friendly designs.
 - Supports the integration of the [Giscus](https://giscus.app/) comment system, powered by [GitHub Discussions](https://docs.github.com/en/discussions).
-- The "Home" page boasts a customizable academic style, making customization.
-- The "CV" page displays your resume or Curriculum Vitae directly and is downloadable.
-- On the "Projects" page, your projects are showcased directly, with detailed information available upon clicking.
-- The "Publications" page lists your publications and allows for easy addition of button links.
-- The "People" page conveniently displays your group members and provides additional details upon clicking.
+- Academic style: with publication, project, and people Page.
-- Utilizes the [Memos](https://github.com/usememos/memos) system for the "Memos" page, allowing you to post personal moments, group galleries, or news.
+- Utilizes the [Memos](https://github.com/usememos/memos) system for the "Memos" page, allowing to post personal moments, group galleries, and news.
-- The "Contact" page features a comment system and enables easy addition of map images.
+- "Contact" page features the comment system and enables easy addition of map images.

 ## Installation